user

 How to Repackage a NuGet Package

-1. downloading the package
+1. Downloading the package.

-2. opening the package as a zip file
+2. Opening the package as a zip file.

-3. editing the .nuspec manifest file and changing the version number
+3. Editing the .nuspec manifest file and changing the version number.

-4. publishing the package file
+4. Publishing the package file.

-CI/CD for NuGet packages can feel nearly impossible when your team follows application CI/CD best practices.
-However, by adapting repackaging into your CI/CD pipeline, you can ensure that what goes to production is exactly what you have tested.
+However, by adapting repackaging into your CI/CD pipeline, you can ensure that what goes to production is exactly what you have tested, alleviating the worry of wildcard builds and unstable packages, while steering your team clear of an avalanche of unused NuGet packages.

 Eric Seng